stevesitton/leadership-notes/hiring.md

 - (Social) What do you do for fun?
 - (Behavioural) Tell me about a time when a project overran
 - (Behavioural) Tell me about a time when you learned something difficult in the past

+## Games
+- [Keep Talking and Nobody Explodes](https://keeptalkinggame.com/) - fun game to for team work and communication skills

 ## Reference check questions
 - Where do you see this person in 3 years?